Planning and approval process

 Plan approved and work started

 On 27 March 2013, the Administrative Office of Saxony-Anhalt granted its approval for the plan, authorising the line construction project applied for by 50Hertz.
 The decision includes about 100 pages with many detailed stipulations on the construction project as well as on compensation for the impact on nature, landscape and property.
 The preparations for the construction of the 31 pylons started immediately in early April 2013.

 50Hertz applied for planning approval in January 2012.
 In March 2012, the procedure was then initiated by the planning authority.
-During the planning approval procedure, the proposals and positions of the representatives of public interests (incl. municipalities, authorities and associations) and citizens alike are assessed.
+During the planning approval procedure, the proposals and positions of the public agencies (incl. municipalities, authorities and associations) and citizens alike are assessed.
 To this end, the project developer submits a specific plan for public consultation.
-The documents for the approval of the Förderstedt project were available in the city of Staßfurt and the municipality of Bördeland from 2 May to 1 June 2012 (deadline for objections: 15/06/2012).
+As part of the public participation procedure, the documents for the approval were available in the city of Staßfurt and the municipality of Bördeland from 2 May to 1 June 2012.
+The deadline for objections ended on 15/06/2012.

 Current planning steps: route variant 3 was modified in the spatial planning procedure

 In the scope of the preliminary investigation, 50Hertz already developed four routing variants for the new overhead line in 2009, in accordance with 50Hertz's own routing principles, such as bypassing residential areas, limiting the effects on nature and landscape, bundling the route with other infrastructure routes, integrating the line in the landscape through appropriate alignment and avoiding routes through ecologically valuable areas as much as possible.